kakol20/OkLab-Dithering/README.md

 #### `ditherType`
 - `ordered` for ordered dithering
+	- With new ordered dithering method `mathMode` is not used
 - `floyd` or `floyd-steinberg` or `steinberg` or `fs` for Floyd-Steinberg dithering
 - `none` for no dithering